Mar 22, 2020

 The Role of 5G in Internet of Things Development

 5G or the fifth generation of cellular connectivity became a reality in 2019 when major telecommunication companies started trial launch in the US, UK, China, South Korea and Australia.
 Widespread adoption of the new standard promises unprecedented benefits not only to mobile phone users but to the whole ecosystem of connected devices and IoT infrastructures that rely on cellular connectivity.
+In this article, we will explain how 5G and IoT are connected, what are the benefits of using 5G in Internet of Things and big data systems, and how these benefits can be applied in real business cases across different industries.

 You will learn about: